-If you need to decrease the exposure of the block then small holes can be drilled into the lid to regulate the amount of air contact and ultimately dispersion of product.
+If you need to decrease the exposure of the block then the vented lid can be used regulate the amount of air contact and the dispersion of the product.

 The ONA spray is a simple pump spray disperser, spraying a fine mist of ONA into the air.
-The product can be sprayed directly into the air where the odour problem is, or it can also be sprayed direct onto fabrics if required.
+The product can be sprayed directly into the air where the odour problem is, it can also be sprayed directly onto fabrics if required.

-Another use for the liquid is for washing fabrics that have become engrained with odourous molecules, the liquid is diluted with water before washing the garments.
+Another use for the liquid is for washing fabrics that have become engrained with odorous molecules, the liquid is diluted with water before washing the garments.

 The liquid can also be used to top up the Gel and increase the concentration of the product.
-However while this is does occur it is not recommended, the Gel is identically priced and the formulations differ slightly, meaning a layer of film may develop on top which can prevent the release of ONA molecules.
+However, this is not recommended, the Gel is identically priced and the formulations differ slightly, meaning a layer of film may develop on top which can prevent the release of ONA molecules.